adstuart/azure-privatelink-dns-microhack/README.md

 Verify:

-- Clear the DNS cache on your On-Premises client VM via 'ipconfig /flushdns'.
+- Clear the DNS cache on your On-Premises client/mgmt VM via 'ipconfig /flushdns'.
 - Clear the DNS cache on your On-Premises DNS server.
 (Connect via RDP, browse DNS Manager, right-click server name 'clear cache')
-- Re-run nslookup on the client VM in Azure to ensure the Private IP is once again being returned, launch SSMS and ensure you are able to access your SQL Server.
+- Re-run nslookup on the client/mgmt VM in Azure to ensure the Private IP is once again being returned, launch SSMS and ensure you are able to access your SQL Server.

 ## :checkered_flag: Results